Automating Clinical Billing in Healthcare

 Methodist Hospital, Aburaso

 We followed this by mapping the patient and billing officer journeys.
-This gave the team a shared, high-level understanding of the entire billing process and revealed key pain points.
+This gave the team a shared, high-level understanding of the interactions between a patient, the clinicians and the billing officer, revealing key pain points and opportunities for improvement.

 Working backwards with hard questions - PR/FAQ

 To align the team and define final requirements, we used a PRFAQ framework.
-The PR framed the feature's hypothetical launch to secure stakeholder alignment and the FAQ sessions followed, focused on customer questions and stakeholder concerns.
+The PR framed the feature's hypothetical launch to secure stakeholder alignment, and the FAQ sessions that followed focused on customer questions and stakeholder concerns.

 Taking a step back and rescoping